-INSTALLING THE MAIN LANDING GEAR.
+INSTALLING THE MAIN LANDING GEAR

-- 1) The blind nuts are already mounted inside the fuselage. - 2) Using the hardware provided, mount the main landing gear to the fuselage.
+- ⇒ 1) The blind nuts are already mounted inside the fuselage. - ⇒ 2) The holes in the landing gear should be to accept the mounting bolts.

+⇒ 3) Using the hardware provided, mount the main landing gear to the fuselage.